Why You’re Not Getting Paid For Tax Advice

 But this isn’t your fault.

-There’s no straightforward definition to enable a good understanding of both you and your clients, which is an uncomfortable territory.
+There’s no straightforward definition to enable a good understanding for both you and your clients, which is uncomfortable territory.

 Even if you are doing more tax advice for your clients than most accountants, there’s always that risk of being undervalued and under-appreciated.
 This means it’s likely you’re being underpaid for what you are delivering.